Share tokens instead of IDs

 These tokens are:

 • Encoded.
-The compact format uses non-ambiguous characters, and is forgiving in its decoding process, so U_abcol2 is canonicalised as U_ABC012.
+The compact format uses non-ambiguous characters, and is forgiving in its decoding process.

 • Prefixed.
 A known prefix tracks the entity type.
-Even with no other context, U_NM0X1X is clearly a User token, and T_DCPRTD is a Tenant token.
+Even with no other context, D_NM0X1X is clearly a Delivery token, and O_Q4BDJQ is clearly an Order token.

 Keen to try it out?
-The library code is available at GitHub: TassSinclair/tokens.
+Use the generator below, or check out the library code at GitHub: TassSinclair/tokens.

 Worked example: Token lookups